Clarke & Howe

 Clarke & Howe was an American architectural firm from Providence, Rhode Island that was active from 1893 to 1928.

 The firm was established in 1893 as Clarke & Spaulding, with Prescott O. Clarke and Arthur R. Spaulding.
 Wallis E. Howe was added as a partner in 1901, with the firm becoming Clarke, Spaulding & Howe.
 This association was short-lived, as Spaulding retired from architecture later that year.
 From 1907 to 1913 the firm was known as Clarke, Howe & Homer, with Eleazer B. Homer, a former Massachusetts Institute of Technology professor of architecture.
 Clarke & Howe was dissolved upon Clarke's retirement in 1928, with Howe continuing the practice as Howe & Church.

 Partner Biographies

 Prescott Orloff Clarke

 Prescott Orloff Clarke was born in Providence on March 10, 1858.
 He attended private schools, and graduated from Brown University, class of 1880.
-He then worked for Brown & Sharpe, and was later with Clarke, Black & Co., if which his father, George L. Clarke, was the senior partner.
+He then worked for Brown & Sharpe, and was later with Clarke, Black & Co., of which his father, George L. Clarke, was the senior partner.

 George Clarke died in 1890, and Prescott decided to pursue architecture.
 He moved to Boston, where he attended Massachusetts Institute of Technology.
 Soon after his return in 1893 he partnered with Spaulding.
 They continued in partnership together until 1901, Spaulding's retirement.
 Clarke himself retired in 1928, and died on November 18, 1936.